FoamScience/manim-present/README.md

 1. The YAML configuration supports two modes of slide population:
    - `content` through pre-defined steps listed below
    - `hook` which can read custom-made python functions to render Manim objects.
+2. If `footer.slide_counter` configuration item is `True`, a slide counter over the total count of slides will be displayed.
+It is recommended to keep this as `False` (default) and turn it on as the last iteration on the presentation.
+If this setting is turned on, there will be excessive re-rendering (cached animations get invalidated because the total number of slides changes as you add more).
+It gets increased on each `reset_step`.

 ### The content steps